torproject/onionbalance/docs/cases.md

 * Secure Onion Service Key storage: an onion service operator would like to compartmentalize their permanent onion key in a secure location separate to their Tor process and other services.
-With this proposal permanent keys could be stored on an independent, isolated system.
+In this scenario, permanent keys could be stored on an independent, isolated system.

 [encrypted services proposal]: https://gitlab.torproject.org/tpo/core/tor/-/issues/2555